-Consider a few different perspectives on categorizing animals as an example.
-Scientific institutions categorize animals according to explicit, principled classification systems, such as the Linnaean taxonomy that assigns animals to a phylum, class, order, family, genus and species.
-Cultural categorization practices cannot be adequately described in terms of a master taxonomy, and are more fluid, converging with principled taxonomies sometimes, and diverging at other times.
-While human beings are classified within the animal kingdom in biological classification systems, people are usually not considered animals in most cultural contexts.
-Sometimes a scientific designation for human beings, homo sapiens is even applied to human beings in cultural contexts, since the genus-species taxonomic designation has influenced cultural conceptions of people and (other) animals over the years.
+Consider a few different perspectives on categorizing animals.
+Scientific institutions categorize animals according to explicit, principled classification systems, such as the Linnaean taxonomy that assigns animals to a phylum, class, order, family, genus, and species.
+Cultural categories are more fluid, sometimes converging with principled taxonomies, and at other times diverging from them.
+Human beings are classified within the animal kingdom in biological classification systems, but people are usually not considered animals in most cultural contexts.
 Animals are also often culturally categorized as pets or non-pets.
 The category "pets" commonly includes dogs, cats, and fish.
-A pet cat might be categorized at multiple levels that incorporate individual, cultural, and institutional perspectives on categorization-as an "animal" (cultural/institutional), as a "mammal" (institutional), as a "domestic short-hair" (institutional) as a "cat" (cultural), and as a "troublemaker" or a "favorite" (individual), among other possibilities, in addition to being identified individually by one or more pet names.
-Furthermore, not everyone experiences pets as just dogs, cats and fish.
-Some people have relatively unusual pets, like pigs.
-For individuals who have pet pigs or who know people with pet pigs, "pigs" may be included in the "pets" category.
-If enough people have pet pigs, eventually "pigs" could be included in mainstream culture's pet category.
+A pet cat might be categorized at multiple levels that incorporate individual, cultural, and institutional perspectives on categorization-as an "animal" (cultural/institutional), as a "domestic short-hair" (institutional) as a "cat" (cultural), and as a "troublemaker" or a "favorite" (individual), among other possibilities, in addition to being identified individually by one or more pet names.

-Categorization skewed toward cultural perspectives incorporate relatively traditional categories, such as those learned implicitly from social interactions, like mainstream understandings of what kinds of animals are "pets," while categorization skewed toward institutional perspectives emphasizes explicit, formal categories, like the categories employed in biological classification systems.
+Categorization skewed toward cultural perspectives incorporate traditional categories, such as those learned implicitly from social interactions.
+Categorization skewed toward institutional perspectives emphasizes explicit, formal categories, like the categories employed in biological classification systems.

-7.2.5 Computational Categories
+7.2.5.
+Computational Categories